Al-Mahdi Muhammad: Political events and policies

-End of the reign
+End of the rule

 Towards the end of al-Mahdi Muhammad's reign several persons rose and claimed the imamate, as a consequence of his highhanded governance and abuse of the laws.
 An al-Mu'ayyad al-Husayn was proclaimed imam in Sa'dah in 1709–1712, and in 1714 an al-Mutawakkil bin Ali briefly besieged the imam at al-Mawahib.
 In 1716 al-Mansur al-Husayn rebelled against al-Mahdi Muhammad and set forth his claim (da'wah) as king of the northern tribes in the strong fortress Shaharah.
 His call was heeded in a large part of Yemen.
 At that time, towns and villages in the outlying regions of Sana'a were attacked by hordes of pillaging armies from the north.
 Jewish houses in the newly built Jewish Quarter outside of Sana'a, Bir al-'Azab, were ravaged.
 Al-Mahdi Muhammad sent his nephew al-Qasim to deal with the situation.
 After a lost battle, al-Qasim submitted to the pretender-imam.
 Al-Mahdi Muhammad was forced to yield, and his name was removed from the address in the Friday prayer.
 However, al-Qasim took the first opportunity to proclaim himself imam, as al-Mutawakkil al-Qasim, thus opposing al-Mansur al-Husayn.
 In this uneasy situation, the old al-Mahdi Muhammad died in 1718 while his residence al-Mawahib was under siege.